pressrestart/topdomainswhitelist/README.md

 ## Contributing

-A site doesn't work?
-A website doesn't show images or videos?
-Let me know and I will fix it.
-Also, if you think a domain should be added or removed from the list or if something isn't working properly, feel free to open an issue or submit a pull request with your suggestion.
+If a site is not functioning correctly or if a website fails to display images or videos, please inform me, and I will address the issue.
+Additionally, if you believe a domain should be added or removed from the list, or if something is not working as expected, feel free to open an issue or submit a pull request with your suggestion.